dotnet/AspNetCore.Docs/aspnetcore/security/blazor/webassembly/standalone-with-azure-active-directory.md

 1. Provide a **Name** for the app (for example, **Blazor Standalone AAD**).
 1. Choose a **Supported account types**.
 You may select **Accounts in this organizational directory only** for this experience.
-1. Leave the **Redirect URI** drop down set to **Web**, and provide the following redirect URI: `https://localhost:{PORT}/authentication/login-callback`.
+1. Leave the **Redirect URI** drop down set to **Web** and provide the following redirect URI: `https://localhost:{PORT}/authentication/login-callback`.
 The default port for an app running on Kestrel is 5001.
-For IIS Express, the randomly generated port can be found in the app's properties in the **Debug** panel.
+If the app is run on a different Kestrel port, use the app's port.
+For IIS Express, the randomly generated port for the app can be found in the app's properties in the **Debug** panel.
+Since the app doesn't exist at this point and the IIS Express port isn't known, return to this step after the app is created and update the redirect URI.
+A remark appears later in this topic to remind IIS Express users to update the redirect URI.
 1. Disable the **Permissions** > **Grant admin concent to openid and offline_access permissions** check box.
 1. Select **Register**.